-I will ask you to complete Module 0 and do online work before we meet the first Friday.
+I will ask you to complete Module 0 and do online work before we meet live and complete any other work assigned.
 We have introduction speeches on the first day of class and you can find the instructions for that in the course packet and assignment area in Canvas.

 The expectation is that you will log onto Canvas at least three-four times a week.
 All other important information will be in the syllabus.